Volunteer program in Kenya for interns and learners

 - Private room for a couple

 During your stay in Nairobi, you will be housed in a homestay where you will share the accommodation with your fellow volunteers.
 There is plenty of hot water for showers.
-Accommodation is in African-style houses, hostels, homestays in rural areas is often more basic or in a modern homestay placement with the room, bathroom, and toilet.
+Accommodation is in African-style houses, hostels, and homestays in rural areas is often more basic or in a modern homestay placement with a room, bathroom, and toilet.

 Diet – nutrition information